Introduction

 - Gravidity which means if this is her first pregnancy or second or whatever, we have to mention it.

-- Parity includes a number of her alive babies she already has.
-If this is her first pregnancy, we mention as Zero.
+- Parity includes a number of the alive babies she already has.
+If this is her first pregnancy, we mention it as Zero.

 - Miscarriages if any are also mentioned in number along with the age at which she miscarried her child is very important.